piraterna/BlackSail/README.md

 # BlackSail

-BlackSail is an BitTorrent client
+BlackSail is a small BitTorrent client you can run in your terminal!

+## LibBlackSail

+LibBlackSail is a library providing everything you need to create a BlackSail frontend.

 ## License
-The BlackSail code is licensed under Piraterna Public Software License v1.0, see LICENSE for more information.
+The BlackSail code is licensed under Apache License 2.0.
+See LICENSE for more information.